 I intended to have Madelynn practice dot stamping with a cotton swab for this painting project but she decided to use her cotton swab as a brush.
 I took her lead and love how her bear looked “fuzzy” when she was all finished!

 Puffy Paint Polar Bear:

 After reading Polar Bear, Polar Bear, What Do You Hear? we created our own version of the cover art with my favorite homemade puffy paint.
+(Just mix together equal parts white glue and shaving cream.)
 First Madelynn painted the polar bear cut out that I prepared ahead of time, then we glued it onto the blue paper.
-After that she added snow to the scene to complete her picture. *To make your own puffy paint just mix together equal parts white glue and shaving cream.
+After that she added snow to the scene to complete her picture.

 Brown Bear Roll & Move: